AdityaJaiswal14/IITM-BDM-CapstoneProject/README.md

 - Presentation using Google Slides or PowerPoint (max 10 slides)
 - Evaluated for 100 marks, scaled down to 20
 - Cumulative score of 50/100 needed to pass the course

-For further details, please refer to the respective project documents in the "BDM Capstone Project Submitted Files" folder.